noahjpark/HR-Algorithms/README.md

 # HackerRank Algorithms
-These are various solutions to different problems on HackerRank.com
+These are my implementations for algorithmic solutions to different problems on HackerRank.com